In a world of their own

 This is just one of the challenges faced by Europe’s many supranational pension schemes.
 Retirement schemes catering for staff at pan-European organisations such as the European Parliament, Europol and the Council of Europe often enjoy freedom from the regulations which govern national pension funds, but they do have to cope with problems such as the logistics of communication between board members who do not speak the same language.

 The European Patent Office has a pension fund for staff of the institution, which has a capital value of around €2.2bn.

 The EPO fund is based in Munich, and operates as a reserve fund rather than a pension scheme, fund administrator Silvio Vecchi points out.
 “We are not involved directly in the scheme and its administration,” he says.

 Though physically based in Germany, the EPO fund is not subject to German regulations which would normally apply to a pension fund being run within its national borders.

 However, the fund does have its own set of rules which have been approved by the supervisory board.
 These include investment rules and guidelines, says Vecchio.

 For example, there are limits on the use of derivatives within investment strategy, and caps on the amount of assets that can be put into any single security.

 The fact that the fund’s supervisory board is populated by individuals from many different countries is not a problem at all, says Vecchio.
 On the contrary, it is an enrichment,

-he says.
 “It makes it even more interesting for us, because of the opportunity for gathering experience from different countries,” he says.